Electrical Technology Program

 COST & FINANCIAL AID

 Education is the most important investment you can make in your future.
 There is a financial plan available for everyone, including a broad range of financial assistance options.
 Visit SJVC’s Net Price Calculator to get personalized information on college costs and financial aid.
-Check out SJVC’s Academic Catalog to learn about program costs by campus and credential level.
-You also can talk to an Admissions Advisor to discuss the costs of your chosen program and schedule an appointment with an experienced financial aid officer.
+Check out SJVC’s Academic Catalog to learn about the cost of the Electrical Technology program by campus and credential level.
+You also can talk to an Enrollment Services Associate to discuss the costs of your chosen Electrical Technology program and schedule an appointment with an experienced financial aid officer.
 Student loans, grants, and scholarships are available to those who qualify.

 PROGRAM AVAILABILITY